 Call us right way.
 Even if you have a process underway for the injury or sickness-for example with your employer-or if you're on leave, just let us know.
-We'll talk you through what's involved and start the claims process with you, which includes giving you a claims pack.
+We'll talk you through what's involved and start the claims process with you.

-2. Complete the paperwork and lodge your claim
+2. Complete and lodge your claim